January 2, 2024

 A highly codified process that makes food look as good as it tastes

-For anyone that has relished the delicately complex beauty of a kaiseki (multi-course) meal, has wondered why sushi looks particularly attractive in Japan or has tried to plate any meal ever and make it look half-decent, they may be relieved to hear that the splendor of Japanese plating is no coincidence.
+For anyone who has relished the delicately complex beauty of a kaiseki (multi-course) meal, wondered why sushi looks particularly attractive in Japan or tried to plate any meal and make it look half-decent, they may be relieved to hear that the splendor of Japanese plating is not that hard to learn.
 Putting food on a plate in restaurants in Japan is a highly codified process, an interplay of several cultural factors and accepted plating principles.
-Fundamental to it all is the intention of Japanese cuisine to not just appeal to the most immediate sensory denominator for food (taste), but to appeal also to the eye.
+Fundamental to it all is the intention of Japanese cuisine to not just appeal to the taste, but also to the eye.

 Here are several of the key concepts.